webpy/webpy.github.com/Insert.md

 ---
 layout: default
-title: Insert: Adding a new entry to a database
+title: "Insert: Adding a new entry to a database"
 ---

 # Insert: Adding a new entry to a database